 Finding the prosaic business of running an estate uncreative and boring, the poetic Sir Shane transferred the property to his eldest son, John Norman Leslie who became the 4th Baronet.
 Owing to ill health, from five years in a prisoner of war camp, he transferred the Estate over to his sister Anita and lived the next 40 years in Rome until his return home to Castle Leslie Estate in 1994 where he still lives.

 Anita Leslie-King the biographer had a distinguished war career.
 She joined the French Army as an ambulance driver and at times actually drove her ambulance behind enemy lines to rescue Frenchmen from the notorious prison work camps.
 She was awarded two Croixes de Guerre by General de Gaulle for her work.
 She married Bill King, the famous submarine commander.
 In the 1960’s she moved to Oranmore in Galway and transferred Glaslough to her younger brother Desmond.

 Desmond, one of the few surviving wartime Spitfire pilots, was also an author and composer of electronic music.
 During the war he destroyed a number of aircraft, most of which he was piloting at the time.
 In the 1950’s he was the first to realise that UFO’s have always been with us and his world best seller ‘Flying Saucers Have Landed’ was the first book to record human contact with an alien.

 In 1991 he handed the Estate over to his five children and Castle Leslie Estate is now run by his daughter Samantha Leslie.

-A copy of the Family History can be downloaded below.
+Copies of the Estate and Family History can be downloaded below.